VAT Penalties in Ireland

 Scenario 1: Late VAT Return Filing

-This scenario demonstrates how minor delays can still result in penalties, emphasising the importance of backup procedures.
+This scenario demonstrates that even minor delays can result in a significant fixed penalty, emphasising the importance of backup procedures.

 Even small penalties should be avoided as they indicate compliance weaknesses to Revenue.